pymc-devs/pymc-examples/examples/case_studies/wrapping_jax_function.myst.md

 )[1]
 ```

-## Wrapping the JAX function in Aesara
+## Wrapping the JAX function in PyTensor

 +++

-Now we are ready to wrap our JAX jitted function in a Aesara {class}`~aesara.graph.op.Op`, that we can then use in our PyMC models.
-We recommend you check Aesara's official {ref}`Op documentation <aesara:op_contract>` if you want to understand it in more detail.
+Now we are ready to wrap our JAX jitted function in a PyTensor {class}`~pytensor.graph.op.Op`, that we can then use in our PyMC models.
+We recommend you check PyTensor's official {ref}`Op documentation <pytensor:op_contract>` if you want to understand it in more detail.

-In brief, we will inherit from {class}`~aesara.graph.op.Op` and define the following methods:
+In brief, we will inherit from {class}`~pytensor.graph.op.Op` and define the following methods:
-1. `make_node`: Creates an {class}`~aesara.graph.basic.Apply` node that holds together the symbolic inputs and outputs of our operation
+1. `make_node`: Creates an {class}`~pytensor.graph.basic.Apply` node that holds together the symbolic inputs and outputs of our operation
 2. `perform`: Python code that returns the evaluation of our operation, given concrete input values
-3. `grad`: Returns a Aesara symbolic graph that represents the gradient expression of an output cost wrt to its inputs
+3. `grad`: Returns a PyTensor symbolic graph that represents the gradient expression of an output cost wrt to its inputs

-For the `grad` we will create a second {class}`~aesara.graph.op.Op` that wraps our jitted grad version from above
+For the `grad` we will create a second {class}`~pytensor.graph.op.Op` that wraps our jitted grad version from above

 ```{code-cell} ipython3
 class HMMLogpOp(Op):